ThibaudDauce/thibaud-dauce/posts/2015-11-22-4-lines-to-break-a-password-in-haskell.md

 ## Generate the list of all the possible strings

-I found [a Stackoverflow answer](http://stackoverflow.com/questions/9542313/how-to-generate-a-list-of-all-possible-strings-from-shortest-to-longest) where someone explain how to use the laziness of Haskell to build an infinite list of all the possible strings.
+I found [a Stack Overflow answer](http://stackoverflow.com/questions/9542313/how-to-generate-a-list-of-all-possible-strings-from-shortest-to-longest) where someone explains how to use the laziness of Haskell to build an infinite list of all the possible strings.
 The one line function is :
 ```haskell
 allStrings :: [String]
 allStrings = [ c : s | s <- "" : allStrings, c <- ['a'..'z'] ++ ['0'..'9'] ]